wking/ccon/README.md

 Container Specification][ocs] development.
 Ccon is thin wrapper around the underlying syscalls and kernel primitives.
-It makes it easy to apply a given configuration, but does not have an opinion about what a container should look like.
+It makes it easy to apply a given configuration, but does not have an opinion about what a container should look like (it's even less opinionated than [LXC][lxc.container.conf.5]).

 ## Table of contents